KamilKonradCiesielski/macOS-DFIR-Guide/01_Caffeinate_System_Sleep_Prevention/README.md

 * To stop the process and allow the system to sleep normally, use Ctrl + C in the terminal window.

 # ⚠️ Warning!
 * A Running caffeinate leaves traces in system logs (e.g., powertop, pmset).
 Always document the exact time and command used in your forensic report.
-By default, caffeinate may fail if the laptop lid is closed, unless the Mac is connected to both power and an external display.Never close the laptop lid during live forensics or imaging.
+By default, caffeinate may fail if the laptop lid is closed, unless the Mac is connected to both power and an external display.
+Never close the laptop lid during live forensics or imaging.